Trial By Error: The Truth According to Wired (and Alan Levinovitz)

 *Levinovitz calls for robust research into mind-body interventions.
 But he fails to mention two major clinical trials that pertain directly to his argument—a perplexing omission.

-In 2017, Archives of Disease in Childhood, a Lancet journal, published a major British trial of the Lighting Process.
+In 2017, Archives of Disease in Childhood, a Lancet journal, published a major British trial of the Lightning Process.
 The investigators failed to mention that they recruited 56% of their participants before registering the trial.
 Moreover, the investigators swapped their designated primary and secondary outcomes at that time, while falsely reporting the trial as 100% prospective.
 Thanks to me (and to a secret source who contacted me about the trial’s breathtaking methodological lapses), the Archives paper now carries a 3,000-word correction.
 It was also slapped with a 1,000-word editor’s note explaining in tortured language why it wasn’t retracted.

 This is all fully documented and easy to find.
 Levinovitz doesn’t entertain the self-evident possibility that many patients might reject mind-body interventions, as they do more standard biopsychosocial therapies, because they have become aware of such fraudulent research practices.
 Providing information about the 2017 paper might have forced Levinovitz to acknowledge that there is some rationale for people to distrust those investigating and promoting these programs.